Bicycle and Pedestrian Accidents

 Obviously, prevention and an added awareness of your surroundings is key.
 As one can boldly see traveling from Mashpee to Falmouth on Route 28/Old Falmouth Road smack dab in front of the East Falmouth Fire Station #5, where a big bold sign alternating flashes of ‘Watch 4 Bikers & Walkers’ and ‘Be Nice Look Twice’.
 But when accidents occur, especially in the case of a car hitting a pedestrian or bicyclist, the quintessential summer vacation can quickly collapse with devastating outcomes.

 I occasionally represent drivers in such vehicle-hits-pedestrian situations, and here’s why.
-From a legal perspective, the driver is not always at fault.
+From a legal perspective, the driver is not always at-fault.
 In fact, pedestrians do need to abide by the rules of the road just as much as drivers; they, too, must follow safety rules.

-If the pedestrian is walking on the wrong side of road and gets hit by car, the driver is not necessarily at fault.
+If the pedestrian is walking on the wrong side of road and gets hit by car, the driver is not necessarily at-fault.
 The same would be true if a pedestrian is walking in the road when there are pedestrian-only pathways available, as is the case at Mashpee locales, like New Seabury and its popular Popponesset Marketplace, a collection of restaurants, shops and amusements that attracts droves of tourists.
 Or at the hustling Mashpee Commons or Deer Crossing shopping hubs.

 In a driver-hits-pedestrian case like this, the legal strategy for defending the driver involves convincing the jury that the plaintiff (the pedestrian that was struck) was negligent by more than fifty percent.

-Determining Who’s at Fault
+Determining Who’s At-Fault

-I would take that case because the plaintiff had an opportunity to avoid the roadway entirely and walk in the safe, vehicle-free pedestrian paths alongside the road; in other words, the pedestrian was comparatively negligent and at fault in the accident.
+I would take that case because the plaintiff had an opportunity to avoid the roadway entirely and walk in the safe, vehicle-free pedestrian paths alongside the road; in other words, the pedestrian was comparatively negligent and at-fault in the accident.
 After presenting evidence of such, the jury would address these questions to determine the case’s outcome.

 • Was the driver negligent?
 And was the driver’s negligence the proximate cause – the substantial contributing factor – in causing the pedestrian injury?